GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 When sending a message to *Elasticsearch* the stage allows to set the ECS fields `organization.id` and `organization.name` in the document to help to distinguish between messages written by different organizations.

 At last the `SendQueueSize` property allows to adjust the number of messages the stage can buffer, before it discards messages.
 If an application is expected to generate bursts of messages or in case of varying network throughput it can be a good idea to enlarge the send queue.
+The default queue size is 50000 messages.

 It is possible to configure these settings without recompiling the application.
 The pipeline stage utilizes the *Log Configuration System* for this. *Griffin+ Logging* ships with the `FileBackedLogConfiguration` class that allows to store settings in an *ini-like* configuration file.
 For more information about log configurations please see the top-level [documentation](../../README.md) of *Griffin+ Logging*.
 The following section can be put into this log configuration file to configure the settings of the stage.